Terms and Conditions

 - if the delivery of a product consists of several consignments or parts: the day on which the consumer, or a third party designated by him, received the last consignment or the last part;

-- in the case of agreements for regular delivery of products during a certain period: the day on which the consumer, or a third party designated by him, received the first product.
+- in the case of agreements for regular delivery of products during a certain period: the day on which the consumer, or a third party designated by him, has received the first product.

 For services and digital content that is not supplied on a tangible medium:

-- The consumer can dissolve a service agreement and an agreement for the supply of digital content that has not been delivered on a tangible medium for a minimum of 14 days without stating reasons.The entrepreneur may ask the consumer for the reason for withdrawal, but not to state his reason(s)
+- The consumer can dissolve a service agreement and an agreement for the supply of digital content that is not delivered on a tangible medium for a minimum of 14 days without stating reasons.The entrepreneur may ask the consumer for the reason for withdrawal, but not to state his reason(s)

 - The reflection period referred to in paragraph 3 starts on the day following the closing of the

 Extended cooling-off period for products, services and digital content that is not delivered on a material medium in the event of not informing about the right of withdrawal: